Ogyeet10/chat-lol/README.md

 - Sometimes WebRTC decides to be WebRTC
 - Your mom might not understand how to use it
-- May cause your you to realize your app was designed by a colorblind raccoon
+- May cause you to realize your app was designed by a colorblind raccoon

 ## License